ninjadev0706/nft-mint-website/contract/README.md

 Exploring The Code
 ==================

 1. The main smart contract code lives in `src/lib.rs`.
+You can compile it with the `./compile` script.
 2. Tests: You can run smart contract tests with the `./test` script.
 This runs standard Rust tests using [cargo] with a `--nocapture` flag so that you can see any debug info you print to the console.